BASE MODIFICATION ANALYSIS

 Related products to modification analysis

 Did you know that analysis of base modifications can be achieved at single-base resolution without chemical conversion or DNA amplification steps?
 To discover more modifications with reduced bias, take advantage of our complete service package including DNA isolation, expert library preparation, sequencing on the leading PacBio RS II platform, professional BioIT analysis and a final comprehensive GATC Data Analysis report.
-See how our NGSELECT product can help advance your epigenetics project.
+See how our NGSELECT products can help advance your epigenetics project.

 Are you interested in analysing the 5-methylcytosines across the genome of nearly any organism?
 Then whole genome bisulfite sequencing (BS-Seq) with INVIEW EPIGENETICS BS-SEQ might be the right product for you.